geobakery/ga-demo-client/README.md

 ### To do

 - Improve geometry handling
-- Send more than one geometry to API
 - Make it mobile friendly
 - Fine-tuning in general
-- Update topics when GA is ready
 - Introduce a config file for interfaces, topics, bounding box and so on

 ## Configuration